selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_2 copy.markdown

 - Had a meeting about how to run our business with friends
 - Still studying about VAEs
 - Started with the video on positional encoding

--->
+Day 3 ->
+- I find it funny, I started this as a way to track everything that I am learning day to day.
+But surprisingly, its only a few hours of the day when I learn something new, sometimes miniscule minutes.
+Only few days of the week when I learn something new.
+Learning follows a bell curve, the tails being not learning anything at all and learning a lot in a short time (this will be a test imo haha) and most of the times, its just general learning (or I will call experience, doing the same thing everyday, you do improve at it.
+Even if by a small amount)
+- Today I spent most of the day working
+- Then reading the E myth book, some papers, some code for positional encoding -->